ChristyCasey/Introduction_to_Hierachical_Cluster_with_R/IntroductionToHierarchicalClusteringWithCode.markdown

 NumberOfDonuts <- 12
 #the number of donuts present
 Donuts_Total_Sample <- sample(Donuts_Total,NumberOfDonuts,replace=T)
-#From the "Donuts_Total" take a number equal to "NumberOfDonuts", and place
+#From the 'Donuts_Total' take a number equal to 'NumberOfDonuts', and place
-#into the vector "Donuts_Total_Sample". replace = T allows the same value to
+#into the vector 'Donuts_Total_Sample'. replace = T allows the same value to
 #be picked more than once
 Donuts_Hole_Sample <- sample(Donuts_Hole,NumberOfDonuts,replace=T)
 #The same procedure as above, but with the diameter of the hole as opposed